14 Oct LEO HURWITZ

 Kline practically lived with Bethune’s unit capturing footage of transfusions and other medical services.
 Returning with the footage to the U.S. and needing help to form his footage into a film, Kline called upon editors Paul Strand and Leo Hurwitz who shaped it into “a broadly-based study of the struggle against fascism.”
 (Campbell, Russell.
 Cinema Strikes Back: Radical Filmmaking in The United States 1930-1942.
 Ann Arbor, Michigan: UMI Research Press, 1978, p.
 167).

-Heart of Spain was the first completed film for Frontier Films, a collective film company headed by Strand and Hurwitz, founded in 1936, and the first film that employed their new documentary style “the structure of need.”
+Heart of Spain was the first completed film for Frontier Films, a collective film company headed by Strand and Hurwitz, founded in 1936, and the first film that employed their new documentary-style “the structure of need.”
 The “structure of need” brought a powerful emotional center to the film, showing a series of needs, an obstacle to those needs being met, and then a resolution.
 Frontier Films, named after Alexander Dovzhenko‘s Siberian adventure picture Frontier, came together to create aesthetically advanced documentaries that could promote American progressivism and social justice.
 Over 100,000 people saw Heart of Spain and the film raised a considerable amount of money to assist the Spanish medical service.

 Heart of Spain was also instrumental in the invention of the solidarity film on the eve of World War II, an important contribution in documentary filmmaking: “This rare archival film was offered by the American Popular Front to the Loyalist effort and fashioned both as artistic testimony and political support for a struggle towards which the official U.S. neutrality was morally and politically unacceptable…” (Thomas Waugh, The Right to Play Oneself: Looking Back on Documentary Film, 2011)

 Writing in the Village Voice on March 9.
-2010 about the Leo Hurwitz Retrospective at Anthology Film, Nicolas Rapold states: “Heart of Spain (1937) rallies proper loyalist outrage but its vivid, bodily sense of the sacrifices of war shows promise …” Rapold regales Leo as one of the New York School’s lefty filmmakers, but more importantly as “the forefather of cinema vérité and TV news broadcasting, forger of a soulful yet rigorous style of film essay.”
+2010 about the Leo Hurwitz Retrospective at Anthology Film, Nicolas Rapold states: “Heart of Spain (1937) rallies proper loyalist outrage but its vivid, bodily sense of the sacrifices of war shows promise …” Rapold regales Leo as one of the New York School’s lefty filmmakers, but more importantly as “the forefather of cinema vérité and TV news broadcasting, the forger of a soulful yet rigorous style of film essay.”

-The film begins: “Silence.
+Heart of Spain begins: “Silence.
 Blood has been spilled here.”

-We see: bombed out buildings.
+We see: bombed-out buildings.

 We hear: “This is Madrid.
 One-third of the city is in ruins.”
 We know we are in the midst of a war.
 In Leo’s film images, we witness the incongruities of people trying to live their lives in spite of dangers and destruction around them.